gklyne/Mandy_Klyne_memorial/order.md

 ---

 <center>
-A Service of Thanksgiving for the Life of
+A Service of Thanksgiving for the life of
 <br>
 Amanda (Mandy) Klyne
 <br>